rust-lang/rust/0000-open-options.md

 Rust currently does not expose a way to modify the umask.

 ### Windows-specific: Attributes
 `.attributes(FILE_ATTRIBUTE_READONLY | FILE_ATTRIBUTE_HIDDEN | FILE_ATTRIBUTE_SYSTEM)`

 Files on Windows can have several attributes, most commonly one or more of the following four: readonly, hidden, system and archive.
 Most [others](https://msdn.microsoft.com/en-us/library/windows/desktop/gg258117%28v=vs.85%29.aspx) are properties set by the file system.
-It seems of the others only `FILE_ATTRIBUTE_ENCRYPTED` and `FILE_ATTRIBUTE_TEMPORARY` are meaningful to set when creating a new file.
+Of the others only `FILE_ATTRIBUTE_ENCRYPTED`, `FILE_ATTRIBUTE_TEMPORARY` and `FILE_ATTRIBUTE_OFFLINE` can be set when creating a new file.
+All others are silently ignored.

-It is no use to set the archive flag, as Windows sets it automatically when the file is newly created or modified.
+It is no use to set the archive attribute, as Windows sets it automatically when the file is newly created or modified.
 This flag may then be used by backup applications as an indication of which files have changed.

 If a _new_ file is created because it does not yet exist and `.create(true)` or